aospapp/aosp/external/cldr/docs/ldml/tr35-general.md

 <annotation cp='[☝✊-✍👆-👐👫-👭💁🖐🖕🖖🙅🙆🙋🙌🙏🤘]'>hand</annotation>
 ```

 Both for short names and keywords, values do not have to match between different languages.
-They should be the most common values that people using _that_ language would associated with those characters.
+They should be the most common values that people using _that_ language would associate with those characters.
 For example, a "black heart" might have the association of "wicked" in English, but not in some other languages.

 The cp value may contain sequences, but does not contain any Emoji or Text Variant (VS15 & VS16) characters.
 All such characters should be removed before looking up any short names and keywords.

 ### 14.1 <a name="SynthesizingNames" href="#SynthesizingNames">Synthesizing Sequence Names</a>

 Many emoji are represented by sequences of characters.
 When there are no `annotation` elements for that string, the short name can be synthesized as follows. **Note:** The process details may change after the release of this specification, and may further change in the future if other sequences are added.
-Please see the [Known Issues](https://cldr.unicode.org/index/downloads/cldr-40#h.uanqoyl5dqt3) section of the CLDR download page for any updates.
+Please see the [Known Issues](https://cldr.unicode.org/index/downloads/cldr-41#h.qa3jolg7zi2s) section of the CLDR download page for any updates.

 1. If **sequence** is an **emoji flag sequence**, look up the territory name in CLDR for the corresponding ASCII characters and return as the short name.
 For example, the regional indicator symbols P+F would map to “Französisch-Polynesien” in German.
 2. If **sequence** is an **emoji tag sequence**, look up the subdivision name in CLDR for the corresponding ASCII characters and return as the short name.
 For example, the TAG characters gbsct would map to “Schottland” in German.